jgerstmayr/EXUDYN/docs/RST/ModuleStructure.rst

 +  Coordinates: reference coordinates and displacements
 +  Nodes, Objects, Markers and Loads

-For an introduction to the solvers, see theDoc.pdf.
+For an introduction to the solvers, see  :ref:`sec-solvers`\ .

 .. |picOverviewExudynModules| image:: ../theDoc/figures/overviewExudynModules.png